SciCrunch/sckan-query-examples/README.md

 # Exploring SCKAN Using Example Queries

-This document provides the basic background knowledge necessary to write SPARQL queries to explore SCKAN.
+This document provides the basic background knowledge necessary to explore SCKAN using SPARQL.
 It also includes a set of competency quries (CQs) to demonstrate how SCKAN can be used to ask questions relevant to ANS connectivity.

 ### Jump to the [Query Examples in Jupyter Notebook](example-queries/sckan-sparql-query-examples.ipynb)